Thomas-Nguyen12/ATAC-Seq-Pipeline/README.md

 Where _run_atac_pipeline.sub_ contains the above code in the previous example

+# Acknowledgements
+I would like to thank David Monk, my primary supervisor, and Leighton Folkes, my mentor in the field of Bioinformatics for their support in this work

 # References
 Angarica, V.E. and Del Sol, A. (2017) ‘Bioinformatics Tools for Genome-Wide Epigenetic Research’, Advances in experimental medicine and biology, 978, pp. 489–512.
 Available at: https://doi.org/10.1007/978-3-319-53889-1_25.